Tanzeem-e-Islami: Foundations and early activism

+Television and influence on public

 Israr Ahmed's first television show was called "Al-Kitab" and was broadcast during Ramadan 1978.
 Ahmed's other television programs were "Allf Lam Meem", "Rasul Kamil", "Umm ul Kitab" and "Al-Huda".
 These TV shows were broadcast across Pakistan.
 Pakistani President Zia-ul-Haq campaigned for Israr Ahmed to receive a weekly program on state television PTV.
 Ahmed's television show was one of the first in which an Islamic clergyman gave lessons about Islam.
 Israr Ahmed complained that, in his opinion, there were too few women wearing headscarves in the audience of his show.
 Zia-ul-Haq instructed the Ministry of Broadcasting that newscasters should only use subtle make-up on television.
 In 1983, Israr Ahmed spoke out in favor of establishing a worldwide Caliphate.
 He surprised the audience with controversial statements about cricket in Pakistan.

 The episode with the statement about the cricket games was not broadcast on TV and his show was temporarily suspended.
 Israr Ahmed protested.
 However, he did not lose his following.